sugs12/ISDM/isdm-project.md

 * Redirect the call of a customer to an Automatic Call Distributor which will route the call to the first available appropriate RM.

 ### 2. **Problem Definition**
 The problem that this major travel company has is due to their Call Management Centre.
 Their CMC has a weak and cluttered call flow control which causes customers to hang up due to the long wait time.
 The system operation is also complicated due to the varying number of Relationship Managers and nature of the holiday packages offered.
-These two main issues have led the comapany to request a new information system in order to improve both the CMC and the management of holiday packages and RMs.
+These two main issues have led the company to request a new information system to improve both the CMC and the management of holiday packages and RMs.

-The travel company requires a new information systems to meet the needs of the following stakeholders:
+The travel company requires a new information system to meet the needs of the following stakeholders:
-* Relationship Managers: Need a better calling system to effectively communicate with the customer in order to sell the company’s products.
+* Relationship Managers: Need a better calling system to effectively communicate with the customer to sell the company’s products.
 * Company: Needs an effective management system that enables them to work better internally.
 This would increase the overall organization of the business.
 * Company Owner: Needs an effective business tool that earns profit for the company as well as increasing overall company reputation.
 * Customers: Need to receive better customer service from the company.
 This can be fixed by being matched with the correct RM that is tailored to the customers profile and will be served by a qualified RM who is experienced in the customer’s needs.
-During busy times, they ccould be directed to an Interactive Voice Response so they do not suffer from a long wait time.
+During busy times, they could be directed to an Interactive Voice Response so they do not suffer from a long wait time.
-* Travel companay: Need a good effective and convinient system that holiday package information can be accessed easily RMs and exposed to customers.
-Thus, this will increase holiday package sales and gain more negotiation power to get a better value and high quality holiday packages.
+* Travel company: Need a good effective and convenient system that holiday package information can be accessed easily RMs and exposed to customers.
+Thus, this will increase holiday package sales and gain more negotiation power to get a better value and high-quality holiday packages.

 ### 3. **Stakeholders (Empathy Maps)**